Zoning Bylaw Update

 We Need the Community's Input

-The project now enters Phase 2, where staff will being drafting the new Zoning Bylaw, which will take place through Summer 2024.
+The project is now in Phase 2 and staff are drafting the new Zoning Bylaw, which will take place through Summer 2025.

-There will be several opportunities for the community and interested parties to get involved and provide input throughout this project over the next two years.
+There will be several opportunities for the community and interested parties to get involved and provide input throughout this project over the next year.
 Your input is important because it helps us create a Zoning Bylaw that meets your needs when you need to work with it.

 Learn how to get involved and stay up-to-date on this project.
 Subscribe for email updates by entering your email in the Stay Informed box on the Let's Talk project page.